Sarah has big goals for her retirement.

 Lynch used the “Rule of 72” to make some projections.

-Investors typically use this rule to get a rough estimate of how long it might take to double your portfolio.
+Investors typically use this rule to get a rough estimate of how long it might take to double a portfolio.
 You’d divide 72 by the annual interest rate you expect, and you’ll get the number of years it would take for your money to double.
 For example, if you assume an 8 percent interest rate, it will take nine years to double your money (72 divided by 8 = 9 years)

 Lynch used the same formula to see the value of Sarah’s money over time.
 He divided the 4 percent inflation rate into 72, and the result was that in 18 years, Sarah’s money will be worth about half of what it is today, Lynch said.